Commitment to Diversity, Equity and Inclusion

-Fraternity & Sorority Life holds dear the values of intellectual growth, friendship, social responsibility, well-being and leadership.
+Fraternity & Sorority Life holds dear the values of intellectual growth friendship, social responsibility, well-being and leadership.
 These shared values, along with the Colorado Creed, serve as a foundation, but just stating them is not enough, especially in light of recent acts of racial discrimination and violence.
 Racist language and actions within our community do not reflect what it means to be a Buff or the values of our recognized fraternity and sorority community.
-Click here to read more.

 One of the key benefits of membership in a fraternal organization is the leadership development opportunities that can help you gain the valuable experience that you will need to compete in life after college.
 Fraternity and sorority members participate in a variety of programs that provide leadership development.
 There are many ways to be a leader in the CU Boulder community, including chapter or council officer positions, national or regional leadership conferences, campus-based leadership opportunities and committee involvement.

-Service and Philanthropy is a meaningful part of fraternity and sorority involvement.
-It is perhaps the most personally rewarding experiences, as members are provided with opportunities to participate in hands-on volunteer work and implement philanthropic events to raise money for charitable causes.
+Service and philanthropy is a meaningful part of fraternity and sorority involvement.
+It is perhaps the most personally rewarding experience as members are provided with opportunities to participate in hands-on volunteer work and implement philanthropic events to raise money for charitable causes.
 The opportunities ensure that fraternity and sorority members will have an impact on their community and develop lifelong habits of giving back.

 While each chapter wants all members to be active within their organization, engagement with campus is an important connection that will help members build a stronger affinity to their alma mater.
-Fraternity & Sorority Life is a part of the Center for Student Involvement which strives to connect all students with experiences that promote student success, personal growth, and a vibrant campus community.
+Fraternity & Sorority Life works closely with the Center for Student Involvement, which strives to connect all students with experiences that promote student success, personal growth and a vibrant campus community.